chfhhd/raylibstarter/Readme.md

 The project already contains three pre-built scenes - for the main menu, the actual game scene and a pause scene.

+You can find more details about the usage in the docs: https://chfhhd.github.io/raylibstarter/

 ### Basic settings for the game

 Basic settings, e.g. whether the game starts in fullscreen mode, sound and mouse support and much more can be